go-i2p/go-rst/pkg/nodes/doc.md

 	NodeTable                      // Represents a table structure
 	NodeBlockQuote                 // Represents a block quote
-	NodeDoctest                    // Represents a doctest block )
+	NodeDoctest                    // Represents a doctest block
+	NodeLineBlock                  // Represents a line block
+	NodeComment                    // Represents a comment
+	NodeTitle                      // Represents a document title
+	NodeSubtitle                   // Represents a document subtitle )
 ```
 Node type constants define the possible types of nodes in the RST document tree